hms-dbmi/viv/sites/docs/tutorial/README.md

+NOTE (AS OF JAN 2026): This tutorial was written in 2022, and is now quite outdated.
+It was written before the OME-NGFF specification was published and therefore refers to bioformats2raw v0.5.0 or before which generated a zarr data representation that was a precursor to OME-NGFF/OME-Zarr.

 This guide demonstrates how to generate a pyramidal OME-TIFF [with Bio-Formats](https://www.glencoesoftware.com/blog/2019/12/09/converting-whole-slide-images-to-OME-TIFF.html) that can be viewed with
 [Avivator](http://avivator.gehlenborglab.org).
 Viv also supports [OME-NGFF](https://github.com/ome/ngff), but tooling to generate the format remains limited as the specification matures.
 We will update this tutorial accordingly when a method for generating OME-NGFF is endorsed by the Open Microscopy Environment.